 ~ Dune ~ Au sommet de la dune du pyla, sûrement un des lieux les plus magnifiques au monde.
 Qui parmi vous est déjà monté là-haut admirer un coucher de soleil ? ------------------ #beautifuldestinations #bestvacations #passionpassport #lonelyplanet #map_of_europe #living_europe #doyoutravel #super_france #igersfrance #hello_rooftops #hello_france #iamatraveler #igersgironde #nelleaquitaine_focus_on #igworldclub #lensculture #canonshot #bordeaux #myspc #hikaricreative #magnumphotos #canon_photos #liveforthestory #ongooglemaps #earthofficial #earthfocus #ig_worldclub #bassindarcachon #dunedupilat #bordeauxairport

-In the Basque Country, the Rhune jealously protects the coast.
-This site is one of enchantment woven with pastoral slopes, unveiling a mysterious, secret atmosphere.
-Here, you’ll discover cromlechs, great blocks of stone erected in circles pointing to the sun, you’ll take in a host of legends and you’ll meet pottoks, small, native half-wild horses, along your way.
-And, while you’re there, why not jump on the little Train of the Rhune, on a real rack-railway: a 30-minute journey at 8 km/h.
+In the Pays Basque, La Rhune proudly guards the coast.
+This site is one of enchantment, woven with pastoral slopes and unveiling a mysterious, secret atmosphere.
+Here, you’ll discover cromlechs: great blocks of stone erected in circles, pointing to the sun.
+You’ll hear many a legend and you’ll meet pottoks: small, semi-wild native horses, along your way.
+And, while you’re there, why not hop on board the little Train of La Rhune, on a real rack-railway: a 30-minute journey at a speed of 8 km/h.

 4. The Meschers-sur-Gironde cliffs

-South of Royan, the Meschers-sur-Gironde cliffs embrace the “Côte de Beauté” and, facing Médoc, tower 30 metres high overlooking Europe’s largest estuary.
-Invaluable heritage woven with caves and troglodytic dwellings, covering a distance of 1,500 m.
-The Caves of Régulus and Matata have been developed and are open to the public.
+South of Royan and opposite the Médoc area, the Meschers-sur-Gironde cliffs embrace the “Côte de Beauté” coast and, tower 30 metres high, overlooking Europe’s largest estuary.
+Invaluable heritage speckled with caves and troglodytic dwellings, covering a distance of 1,500 m.
+The Caves of Régulus and Matata are open to the public.
 The most exquisite site for admiring the white cliffs of Meschers is located in the magnificent village of Talmont-sur-Gironde.

-5. The Bort organ-pipe columns in Limousin, a balcony in the Auvergne mountains
+5. The Bort organ-pipe columns in Limousin, a balcony upon the Auvergne mountains

-At the very heart of the Massif Central, in the High Dordogne Valley.
-The Bort organ-pipe columns snooze at 437 metres high.
-A natural wonder formed by the Earth spewing lava millions of years ago.
-A natural monument composed of a succession of vertical columns which conjure up the musical instrument.
-Blue-coloured rock in the light of day making a hollow sound when tapped.
+At the very heart of the Massif Central, in the Upper Dordogne Valley, the Bort organ-pipe columns are 437 metres high.
+A natural wonder formed by lava, spewed from Earth millions of years ago.
+This natural monument is a succession of vertical columns which make it look and sound like the pipes of an organ : blueish rock in the daylight, which makes a hollow sound when tapped.
 These rocks are referred to as phonolites.
-Pure music, gigantic and amazingly superb.
+Gigantic, musical and amazingly superb !